1azza/SenecaPy/README.rst

 SenecaPy
 --------
-**PLEASE NOTE I HAVE NOT WORKED ON THIS PROJECT IN A WHILE AND MAY NOT BE WORKING** A python library to interact with the senecalearning.com API
+**PLEASE NOTE I HAVE NOT WORKED ON THIS PROJECT IN A WHILE AND IT MAY NOT BE WORKING**

+A python library to interact with the senecalearning.com API

 .. image:: example.gif